What recipes can I expect to see on this blog?

-My grandmother grew gooseberry bushes in her vegetable garden at her dacha (summer home) in Russia, along with other berries, herbs, fruits, and vegetables.
-As a little girl, I remember collecting fresh fruits and vegetables together with my grandmother and my mom and watching them make meals, jams, preserves and pickles using the freshest ingredients.
-Gooseberries were one of my favorites.
-So the name gooseberry signifies one of my earliest experiences with food and also the Ukrainian/Russian side that influences my cooking.
+My grandmother had gooseberry bushes in her vegetable garden at her dacha (summer home) in Russia, along with other berries, herbs, fruits, and vegetables.
+As a little girl, I remember collecting fresh fruits and vegetables together with my grandmother and my mom and watching them make meals, preserves and pickles using the ingredients picked just minutes before.
+Gooseberries were one of my favorites and signify one of my earliest experiences with food and also the Ukrainian/Russian side that influences my cooking.

-The name mooseberry comes from a little over a year I spent in Norway as an adult, the land of the moose.
+Mooseberry comes from a little over a year I spent in Norway, the land of the moose, after law school.
 The high cost of living there perfected my cooking skills and taught me to be a lot more creative in the kitchen.
-I learned how to recreate dishes my husband and I missed from some of our favorite restaurants in New York, and I prepared homemade meals every day so that we could both feel the comfort of home.
+I learned how to recreate dishes my husband and I missed from some of our favorite restaurants in NYC, and I prepared homemade meals every day so that we could both feel the comfort of home.

 Who takes the photographs for the site?

-The majority of them are taken by me.
-Sometimes my husband Tony takes a few photographs.
+Most of them are taken by me.
+Some of them are taken by my husband Tony.

 What camera do you use?

-I use Olympus E-620.
-I appreciate the vivid color capture that Olympus is known for, and this camera is one of the few DSLRs that fits in my small hands.
-I primarily shoot with with 40-150 mm zoom lens.
-I also use a Lensbaby composer and sometimes (rarely) I use a 14-42mm lens.
+I use Olympus E-620, one of the few DSLRs that fits my small hands.
+I primarily shoot with a 40-150 mm zoom lens and Lensbaby (Composer and Edge 80).

 Can use your photos?

-All photos and content on this blog are copyrighted and may not be used without permission (with the exception of Pinterest).
+All photos and content on this blog are copyrighted and may not be used without express written permission.
 Please contact me by e-mailing to gooseberrymooseberry (at) gmail (dot) com if you would like to use any of the photos.